microsoft/devhome/extensions/GitExtension/FileExplorerGitIntegration.UnitTest/resources/submodules/sm_changed_head/README.txt

-his is the target for "submodules" submodule links.
+This is the target for "submodules" submodule links.